prayagnshah/Sound-Extraction/README.md

     python sound_extraction.py -h

-2. Log file will be created in the output folder with the name of `sound_extraction_logs.txt` which will show all the corrupted files which happened during the extraction process.

 3. This is very basic version of the analysis of the workflow, you can adjust it to your needs.

 4. All the unusual files are handled and will show in console as a log message.